APIS: International Medical Coordination for Proton and Carbon Ion Therapy

 Complex Cancer Situations

-Recurrent, resistant, inoperable, or re-irradiation cases may need multidisciplinary review.
+Recurrent, resistant, inoperable, or re-irradiation cases may require review by a specialized center.

 Particle Therapy in Korea

-In Korea, proton therapy and carbon-ion therapy are available at selected major cancer centers.
-Hospital review is required to determine whether a case may be appropriate.
+In Korea, proton therapy and carbon-ion therapy are available at a limited number of cancer centers.
+Each case requires hospital review to determine whether particle therapy is clinically appropriate.

 Proton Therapy

-Proton therapy uses proton beams to deliver radiation to the tumor while reducing unnecessary radiation exposure beyond the target area.
-It may be considered when protecting nearby normal organs is clinically important, including selected pediatric tumors, brain and spine tumors, head and neck cancers, liver cancer, lung cancer, prostate cancer, and re-irradiation cases.
+Proton therapy delivers radiation to a defined tumor depth while reducing dose beyond the target.
+It is considered when limiting radiation exposure to nearby normal tissues is particularly important, including pediatric tumors, brain and spine tumors, head and neck cancers, liver cancer, lung cancer, prostate cancer, and re-irradiation cases.

 Carbon-Ion Therapy

-Carbon-ion therapy uses carbon ions, which are heavier than protons, and may offer a stronger biological effect in selected tumors.
-It may be considered for complex cancers, including recurrent, resistant, or inoperable tumors, especially when prior radiation, tumor location, or nearby critical organs make treatment planning more challenging.
+Carbon-ion therapy uses particles that are heavier than protons and produce a greater biological effect within the tumor.
+Hospitals review carbon-ion therapy for recurrent, resistant, or inoperable tumors, particularly when tumor location, prior radiation, or nearby critical organs make treatment planning difficult.

 Real-world Notes